helpyio/helpy/README.md

 Getting Started:
 ----------------

-**One-click install via Digital Ocean**
+**30 Second one-click install via Digital Ocean**

-DigitalOcean, one of the worlds top cloud hosting providers has a one-click install image.
-This image provisions a Ubuntu 18.04 system running Helpy on Passenger.
+DigitalOcean, one of the worlds top cloud hosting providers, has a one-click install image.
+This image provisions a Ubuntu 18.04 system running Helpy on Passenger in less than a minute.

 1) Create an account on [DigitalOcean: Sign up Here](https://m.do.co/c/1368cfa70df6) .
 Through a special partnership, you can get $100 in credit with DigitalOcean by using this link.
 2) Once created (around 30 seconds) you can log in to the new install.